 Post-docs will be part of the rotating staff on-call system, setting aside time (either morning or afternoon one day per week) to see emergency walk-in appointments during standard business hours.

-SCS is committed to doing outreach on campus to increase our visibility and provide psychoeducation when requested.
+UChicago Student Wellness is committed to doing outreach on campus to increase our visibility and provide psychoeducation when requested.
 With the assistance of staff, post-docs will be expected to help at “tabling events” as well as planned psychoeducational events on an as needed basis.
 Additional supervision will be provided as needed.

 Administrative Time (1–2 hours per week as needed)